-Moreover, in the past twenty years there has been a dramatic increase in the prescribing of pharmaceutical opioids in Australia and the country is experiencing increasing harms as a result (Royal Australasian College of Physicians, 2009).
-Harms include increased morbidity (Australian Institute of Health and Welfare, 2013) and mortality (Rintoul, Dobbin, Drummer, & Ozanne-Smith, 2011) and harms from injection of drugs intended for oral use (Degenhardt et al., 2006).
+Moreover, in the past twenty years there has been a dramatic increase in the prescribing of pharmaceutical opioids in Australia (see Figure 5).
+The extent to which this prescribing pattern is clinically appropriate is unclear.
+However, Australia is experiencing increasing harms associated with prescription opioids (Royal Australasian College of Physicians, 2009).
+These include increased morbidity (Australian Institute of Health and Welfare, 2013a) and mortality (Rintoul, Dobbin, Drummer, & Ozanne-Smith, 2011) and harms from injection of drugs intended for oral use (Degenhardt et al., 2006).
+A spectrum of iatrogenic problems stem from current patterns of prescription opioid supply, ranging from inadvertent misuse resulting from inappropriate prescribing practices, through to intentional misuse to achieve non-therapeutic effects or on-selling the medicines for profit (Coroner's Court Of Victoria, 2011; Nicholas, Lee, & Roche, 2011).
 Similar problems apply to benzodiazepines and other psychoactive prescription medicines, as well as some over-the-counter medicines (Drugs and Crime Prevention Committee: Parliament of Victoria, 2007).